 3. Go with the lighter roast

 Light and dark roast coffees are both full of healthy nutrients.
-Yet you’re going to reap slightly more benefits from coffees on the lighter side.
-To get the maximum health benefits, opt for a light to medium roast when you’re picking your next coffee instead of a darker Vienna or French roast.
+Yet you reap slightly more benefits from coffees on the lighter side.
+To get the maximum health benefits, opt for a light to medium roast when picking your next coffee instead of a darker Vienna or French roast.

-Using a fresh press coffee system allows you to effectively extract essential oils from your favorite beans and deliver bold flavor into each cup of healthy coffee.
+Using a french press coffee system allows you to effectively extract essential oils from your favorite beans and deliver bold flavor into each cup of healthy coffee.

-- Grind the coffee at a coarse setting just before brewing to preserve the freshness and flavors and pour into your press.
+- Grind the coffee at a coarse setting just before brewing to preserve the freshness and flavors and pour into french press.

-- Heat your water to boiling, then pour it over the grounds.
+- Heat water to boiling, then pour it over the grounds.